UCF/UCF-Degree-CPT-Plugin/readme.txt

 == Description ==

-Provides a custom post type, taxonomies and help functions for describing degree programs.
+Provides a custom post type, taxonomies and other utilities for describing UCF degree programs.
 Designed to leverage default WordPress templates and be overridden by post type specific templates.

 == Installation ==